trilemma-dev/SwiftAuthorizationSample/README.md

 tool in order to perform one or more operations as root.
 As such this sample is **not** a template and is instead written in a modular way which should make it easy for you to add portions of this code to your project as desired.

-To try out this sample, configure your Developer ID signing certificate and you should be good to go.
-If you run into issues it may be because of Xcode compatability issues; this sample was created with Xcode 13.
+To try out this sample, configure your Development signing certificate for **both** the app and helper tool, then you should be good to go.
+Sign to Run Locally is not supported as this would result in no secure code requirements.

 Read the following sections to learn how you can incorporate portions of this sample into your own project.
 The source code of the sample also contains comments throughout.

+If you run into issues with this sample it may be because of Xcode compatability issues; this sample was created with Xcode 13.

 ## macOS Support
 This sample targets macOS 10.14.4 and above.
 If you would like to support pre-10.14.4 versions of macOS, the helper tool